 The knee is the largest hinge joint in the body.
-Besides moving back and forward, it also rotates slightly.
+Besides flexing and extending, it also rotates slightly.
 This movement is made possible by muscles that move the largest bones in the leg, which all meet near the knee.

 The femur, or thighbone, is the longest and largest bone in the human body.
 It is the only bone in the upper leg.
 The head of the femur creates the ball-and-socket joint of the hip, and the lower portion creates the upper portion of the knee.
 The bone’s shape resembles a walking stick.

-As the femur can traditionally withstand up to 30 times the weight of an adult, fracturing it requires great force, such as a high-speed car accident.
-However, degenerative bone diseases such as osteoporosis can weaken the integrity of the bone and leave it more prone to fractures.
+As the femur can traditionally withstand up to 25 times the weight of an adult, fracturing it requires tremendous force, such as a high-speed car accident.
+However, degenerative bone diseases, such as osteoporosis, can weaken the integrity of the bone and leave it more prone to fractures.
 Broken hips, in which the upper part of the femur is fractured, are more common in the elderly for this reason.

 The second largest bone in the leg — and the human body — is the tibia, also called the shinbone.
 This long, straight bone connects with the knee and the ankle.
 Fractures to this bone require less force than those that cause fractures to the femur.
 Falls from great heights, sporting injuries, or car accidents can cause them.